hellohaptik/docs_haptik/docs/bot-builder/basic/qa-best-practices.md

 * Check if the chat gets assigned to an agent and if you are getting reponses on the bot.
 * Check if agent is able to close the chat.

-## 11. Run the Bot QA Tool:

-* Haptik's Bot QA Tool makes regression testing of a bot scaleable and thus saves time.
-To use the Bot QA tool, read [**here**](https://docs.haptik.ai/bot-builder/basic/bot-qa-tool).

-## Regression testing before go live:

-* Retest all the issue which you were facing and were resolved.
-* High level sanity of IVA flows for impact of fixes.
-* High level sanity check for correct intent detection.

 ## Preparing Test cases

-Test cases preparation guidelines and sample template :
+Test cases preparation guidelines and sample template:

-Test cases should cover:

-1. All the positive functional flows of IVA.
+1. All the positive functional flows of IVA
-Verify all possible flows in IVA
+- Verify all possible flows in IVA
-Verify all the bot’s invocation points
+- Verify all the bot’s invocation points
-Verify UI elements like carousels, buttons, quick replies, chat elements, dropdowns, location pickers, attachments, web views, forms, message copies, emojis(WhatsApp IVA)
+- Verify UI elements like carousels, buttons, quick replies, chat elements, dropdowns, location pickers, attachments, web views, forms, message copies, emojis(WhatsApp IVA)
-Verify user authentication e.g: OTP, PAN etc
+- Verify user authentication e.g: OTP, PAN etc

-2. Negative cases and validations.
+2. Negative cases and validations
-Bot break scenarios (when out of scope query is asked or invalid inputs given by the user) Verify the outro messages are clear and meaningful to the user
+- Bot break scenarios (when out of scope query is asked or invalid inputs given by the user)
+- Verify the outro messages are clear and meaningful to the user

 The following is a file containing sample test cases, click [**here**](https://github.com/hellohaptik/docs_haptik/files/6292796/Test.cases.Template._.Dummy.ISP.IVA.pdf) to download.